-Shows whether the DECT manager is currently connected to the multicell system or not (Connected / Not connected).
+- Shows whether the DECT manager is currently connected to the multicell system or not (Connected / Not connected). - Click on Set to save the settings of this page.

-If a DECT manager is successfully registered, the corresponding entry in the Integrator's DECT manager list is supplemented by the IP address (→ page 28).
+If a DECT manager is successfully registered, the corresponding entry in the Integrator's DECT manager list is supplemented by the IP address (\rightarrow p.
+36).